 Day 18: Rio - One of the World's Most Beautiful Cities

-After breakfast we explore the city which includes a visit to the most important sites of Brazilian History in Rio, including the National Library, Tiradentes Palace, The Portuguese Royal Lecture Room, the Pao Imperial and the panoramic view of the colonial buildings that remains at Uruguaiana Street.
+After breakfast we explore the city which includes a visit to the most important sites of Brazilian history in Rio, including the National Library, Tiradentes Palace, The Portuguese Royal Lecture Room, the Pao Imperial and the panoramic view of the colonial buildings that remain at Uruguaiana Street.

 Day 19: Rio de Janeiro - Corcovado, Tijuca Forest

 One of the world's most beautiful cities, Rio sits on the coast against a backdrop of mountains.
 Its historic buildings, massive squares, beaches, nightlife, and pleasant climate make Rio a perfect place to wind down from our eventful journey.